Jaluus/PaperTrail/blog_post/readme.md

 ## Dataset Split Setup for Link Prediction

-Training a link prediction model requires removing some edges from the graph and attempting to predict them based on the remaining edges (message passing edges).
+Training a link prediction model requires removing some edges from the graph, and attempting to predict them based on the remaining edges (message passing edges).
 The removed edges are partitioned into a training (training supervision) set, as well as validation and test sets for model evaluation: